Andyrooooo/NPM-Documentation/index.md

 * **Dependencies** - The dependencies property will include other modules that the module uses.
 Each entry in the dependencies property will include the name and version of other packages required to run this package.

-* **Main** - the main property is an entry point for the application, when the module is called it will fetch the data from the file that is contained in the main property.
+* **Main** - the main property is an entry point for the application, when the module is called it will export the data from the file that is contained in the main property.

 * **browserlist** - the browserlist property provides information about the browser compatibility of the app